 - Rent a table or workstation in a grooming shop or salon

 - Rent or lease an equipped grooming department within:

 - Independently-owned retail store

 Differences Between Employment and Self-Employment

 Both paths require grooming training.
-Entering the industry immediately self-employed usually requires prior fee-based training.
-However, some career seekers purchase businesses and arrange for the seller to stay on board for several weeks and train them to groom.
+Entering the industry immediately, self-employed usually require prior fee-based training.
+However, some career seekers purchase businesses, arrange for the seller to stay on board for several weeks, and train them to groom.
 We don’t endorse this route compared to attending a fee-based grooming school.
 It could be problematic and involve risk if sellers change their minds and depart early.
-Sometimes buyers do ask sellers to stay on as employed groomers that they can also fall back upon as an advisor improving existing skills.
+Sometimes buyers ask sellers to stay on as employed groomers that they can also fall back upon as an advisor improving existing skills.

 Here is a list of the chief differences between employment and self-employment:

 - Control over the standards of quality, safety, and art of grooming

 - Potential to grow a large business earning higher income compared to employment

 - Longer working hours and many additional business management responsibilities